muenalan/btest/README.md

 # btest
-Compact single-file bash library for testing software
+bash library for testing software

 ## Description
-Powerful library for testing software commands in shell environments.
+Single-file library for testing in shell environments.
 Tests and subtests are grouped into testblocks, allowing for clearer development and organization.

 ## Output
 Per default produces [TAP](https://testanything.org/) compatible output.